 Migration Soundscapes

-Bird’s eye view of a Baraboo Hills stream gorge study site during fall migration.
+Bird’s eye view of a Baraboo Hills stream gorge study site in October.

-During fall migration, millions of birds are fly North America on their way south.
-For many songbirds that nest in boreal and northern hardwood forests, choosing which patches of habitat to land in to rest and refuel can have a critical influence on their health and energetics.
+During fall migration, hundreds of millions of birds fly over North America on their way south.
+For many songbirds that nest in northern forests, choosing which patches of habitat to land in during migration – to rest and refuel – can have a critical influence on their health and energetics.
 Migration is incredibly energy-intensive, and stopover sites should ideally contain enough food resources to sustain migratory birds on their journeys.

-Upland oak woodland study site on land that is owned and managed by The Nature Conservancy.
+Upland oak woodland study site on land owned and managed by The Nature Conservancy.

-We were curious how migrating songbirds were distributed across the forests of the southwestern Baraboo Hills during the times of year when birds are more difficult to study: the post-fledging period when young birds have left the nest and are foraging independently, and fall migration.
+We were curious how songbirds were distributed across the forests of the southwestern Baraboo Hills during two life stages: the post-fledging phase when young birds have left the nest, and fall migration.
 We hypothesized that there would be more birds in sites with higher food resource availability.

-To answer this question, we used bioacoustic recorders to capture 24-hour soundscapes in three common forest types: upland oak woodlands (which are managed with prescribed fire and tree thinning), unmanaged uplands, and stream gorges.
-We also used malaise traps to measure aerial insect biomass available in the upland habitats.
+To measure bird distribution, we used bioacoustic recorders to capture 24-hour soundscapes in three common forest types: upland oak woodlands (which are managed with prescribed fire and tree thinning), unmanaged uplands, and stream gorges.
+Additionally, we used malaise traps to measure aerial insect biomass available in the upland habitats.

 Bioacoustic recorder in a stream gorge study site in late summer.

-We studied the bioacoustic data in two few ways, first by calculating an acoustic index or a mathematical summary of a soundscape.
+We examined the bioacoustic data in two few ways, first by calculating an acoustic index or a mathematical summary of a soundscape.
 The index we chose is called Acoustic Complexity Index (ACI) and it was designed to capture bird activity.
 ACI patterns across our study area revealed that bird activity was clustered into three seasonal peaks that aligned with: post-fledging, early fall migration, and late fall migration.
-Additionally, bird activity was higher in managed upland woodlands early in the season, and higher in unmanaged upland woodlands late in the season.
+Additionally, bird activity was higher in managed upland woodlands early in the season, and higher in stream gorges late in the season.

 Next, we investigated whether ACI was correlated with aerial insect biomass, which we measured in three upland sites across a gradient of management.
 We found that arthropod biomass and ACI were both higher in managed uplands than in unmanaged uplands.